History of Argentina in Timeline

 In 1912, President Roque Sáenz Peña enacted universal and secret male suffrage.

-In 1913, Argentina was one of the wealthiest countries in the world, measured by GDP per capita.
+In 1913, Argentina was one of the wealthiest countries in the world by GDP per capita.

-In 1916, Hipólito Yrigoyen, leader of the Radical Civic Union, won the election.
+In 1916, Hipólito Yrigoyen, leader of the Radical Civic Union (UCR), won the election.

 1916: 1916 elections

-In 1916, the National Autonomist Party's dominance ended following the elections.
+In 1916, the National Autonomist Party's dominance ended with the elections.

 August 1920: First Radio Broadcasting

-On 27 August 1920, Argentina began the world's first regular radio broadcasting when Richard Wagner's Parsifal was aired.
+On 27 August 1920, Argentina began the world's first regular radio broadcasting with Richard Wagner's Parsifal aired in Buenos Aires.

 Between 1862 and 1920, Argentina's per capita income went from 67% of developed country levels to 100%.